oktanishq/BrokerBase/docs/Logout_implementation.md

 ### Code Organization

-- Include global JavaScript in a layout file to avoid duplication
+- Keep the master layout clean and focused
-- Place modal component at the end of body for proper z-index
+- Use consistent naming for sections
-- Use consistent naming for global functions
+- Place page-specific scripts in `@yield('scripts')`

 ### Performance

-- Modal uses efficient periodic sync (100ms)
+- Global state management is lightweight
-- No unnecessary function calls or complex proxies
+- Periodic sync (100ms) is efficient
-- Minimal DOM manipulation
+- No unnecessary DOM manipulation

 ### Security